 Frequently Asked Questions

-What is The Difference Between Beachy And Coastal Decor?
+What is the Difference Between Beachy and Coastal Decor?

 Beachy decor often features bold, vibrant colours and playful beach-themed elements like surfboards and beach umbrellas.
 In contrast, Coastal decor uses a softer palette of blues, greens, and neutrals to evoke a calm, serene environment.